-A grid-connected PV system consists of solar panels, a DC-DC converter (with MPPT), and a three-phase inverter that synchronizes with the grid.
-It allows for efficient solar energy harvesting and stable power injection into the utility grid.
+A grid-connected PV system combines solar panels, a DC-DC converter with MPPT algorithms, and a three-phase solar grid tie inverter that injects power into the grid.
+It enables real-time power delivery while maintaining voltage and frequency synchronization with the utility network.

 The system implements MPPT algorithms (e.g., Perturb and Observe, Incremental Conductance) to maximize power extraction from solar panels.